n3twork5/xharvester/README.md

                )  (  ) _ (  /(__)\  )   / \  /  )__) \__ \  )(   )(_)(  )   /
               (_/\_)(_) (_)(__)(__)(_)\_)  \/  (____)(___/ (__) (_____)(_)\_)
 ```
-⚡ xharvestor is a specialized, modular Python-based reconnaissance suite designed for security assessments of radio frequency (RF), wireless(bluetooth & wifi), industrial control system(scada), and automotive systems.
+⚡ xharvestor is a specialized, Python-based reconnaissance suite designed for security assessments of radio frequency (RF), wireless(bluetooth & wifi), industrial control system(scada), and automotive systems.
 It integrates multiple tools and scripts into a unified workflow for probing, analyzing, and documenting findings from the physical and wireless world.

 ## Overview

-Moving beyond traditional web OSINT, xHarvester RF allows security researchers, red teams, and penetration testers to interact with the electromagnetic spectrum.
+Moving beyond traditional web OSINT, xHarvester allows security researchers, red teams, and penetration testers to interact with the electromagnetic spectrum.
 It provides a structured approach to discovering, fingerprinting, and assessing the security posture of devices ranging from WiFi routers and Bluetooth peripherals to critical Industrial Control Systems (ICS) and modern automobiles vehicles.

 ## ✨ Core Framework Features
 Unified Command & Control: A single Python-based interface to orchestrate a wide array of specialized hardware and software tools.

 Modular Architecture: Enables users to run xharvestor in full-spectrum.

 Automated Evidence Collection: Automatically saves all findings in structured, standardized formats:

-Raw Data: PCAP files, IQ recordings (*.bin), CAN bus logs.
+Raw Data Format: PCAP files, IQ recordings (*.bin), CAN bus logs, & etc.

 Structured Reports: Comprehensive reports in HTML, JSON, and Markdown for easy integration into deliverables.